vikashiscool/FEWD-UXDI-2day/day2/README.md

 To ensure all your Bootstrap styles behave properly, always put your content inside an element with a class "container" (usually `<div class="container">`).
 This will center your content and leave a small margin on the sides of the page.
 If you would like to use the full width of the screen (no margin) use `class="container-fluid"`

 ####Page layout using the Grid System
 Bootstrap's grid system is based on the idea that a page layout for any given screen size is represented with 12 fluid **columns**.
-Columns are almost always contained in **rows** ...
+Columns are always horizontally contained in **rows**, which in turn are contained inside of the previously mentioned `container` (container > row > column):

 1. Create a row: